Correct-Syntax/bible_side/README.md

 - Hit ``F5`` to run the code in the emulator.

+## Note on Bible versions

+Bible versions are treated as separate Bibles. e.g: The OET-RV and OET-LV are treated as a separate bible version.

 ## OET file conversion

 There is a Python script in ``/assets/bibles`` that will automatically update the json files from the GitHub sources.